This International Day for Street Children, we’re carrying a message to every government around the world.

 We know what steps to take:

 The Four Steps to Equality sum up the United Nations General Comment No21 on Children in Street Situations.
-This was published in late 2017 and, for the first time, acknowledges that governments must pay special attention to ensure street children are able to access their rights, and sets out comprehensive guidance in order to do.
+This was published in late 2017 and, for the first time, acknowledges that governments must pay special attention to ensure street children are able to access their rights, and sets out comprehensive guidance.

 Read the General Comment and child-friendly guides to it here.